NYSAIS

 Application

-The sixth Justice, Equity, and Diversity Institute cohort, consisting of 20 members, will begin in summer 2023.
-The application process will open in January 2023.
-The deadline for completed applications is March 1, 2023.
-The 2023-2024 cohort will be announced in April 2023.
+The seventh Justice, Equity, and Diversity Institute cohort, consisting of roughly 20 members, will begin in summer 2024.
+The application process will open in January 2024.
+The deadline for completed applications is March 4, 2024.
+The 2024-2025 cohort will be announced in April 2024.

 Candidates must: